uflixdesign/UFXD-FH-Slider/README.md

 ```

 #### 2. The Markup
-Here is the snippet of the HTML you should use to
+Here is the snippet of the HTML you should use:
 ```html
 <div class="ufxd-fh-slider-wraper">
 	<div class="ufxd-fh-slider-slides">